bobgeorgethe3rd/freesewing/designs/harriet/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/claude
+# @freesewing/harriet

-A Cricle Skirt design to be both independent and extended in to other desgins
+A High - Low circle skirt design to be both independent and extended in to other desgins